marctrup/Rentalvaluepredictions/README.md

 ## Project Structure

 - `data/`: Contains the dataset used for training.
-- `notebooks/`: Jupyter Notebooks for data exploration, model training, and hyperparameter tuning.
+- `notebooks/`: Jupyter Notebooks for data exploration, model training with various models, and hyperparameter tuning.
-- `models/`: Saved trained models.
-- `scripts/`: Utility scripts.
 - `docs/`: Documentation, including the model card and datasheet.
-- `results/`: Results and visualizations.

 ## How to Run